Birjand County

 Birjand County (شهرستان بیرجند) is in South Khorasan province, Iran.
 Its capital is the city of Birjand.

 History

-In 2007, the village of Mohammadiyeh was elevated to the status of a city as Mohammadshahr.
-After the 2011 National Census, Khusf District was separated from the county in the establishment of Khusf County.
+The village of Mohammadiyeh was converted to a city and renamed Mohammadshahr in 2007.
+In 2011, Khusf District was separated from the county in the establishment of Khusf County.

-After the 2016 census, Shakhen and Shakhenat Rural Districts were separated from the Central District in the formation of Shakhenat District.
+In 2021, Shakhen and Shakhenat Rural Districts were separated from the Central District in the formation of Shakhenat District.

-Location

-This city is bordered by Qaenat city to the north, Zirkuh city to the northeast, Darmin and Sarbisheh cities to the east, Khusf city to the south, and Sarayan city to the west.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 221,756 in 60,240 households.
+At the time of the 2006 National Census, the county's population was 221,756 in 60,240 households.
 The following census in 2011 counted 259,506 people in 71,384 households.
 The 2016 census measured the population of the county as 261,324 in 74,657 households.